JulianSpinoza/ColombianStay/frontend/README.md

 ```
 npm install -g pnpm
 ```
-Then install the dependecies of the project with:
+Being on the frontend folder, then install the dependecies of the project with:
 ```
 pnpm install
 ```